metacpan/metacpan-cpan-extracted/distros/Z/Zero-Emulator/Emulator.md

 49 [Jne](#jne) - Jump to a target label if the first source field is not equal to the second source field.

-50 [JTrue](#jtrue) - Jump to a target label if the first source field is not equal to zero
+50 [JTrue](#jtrue) - Jump to a target label if the first source field is not equal to zero.

 51 [Label](#label) - Create a label.